-Dr. Ken Plaks joined DARPA in January 2015 as a program manager.
-His research interests include stealth aircraft, electronic warfare, weapons research and cybersecurity.
+Dr. Ken Plaks is the deputy director of the Strategic Technology Office.
+He joined DARPA in January 2015 as a program manager in the Microsystems Technology Office.
+His research interests include stealth aircraft, electronic warfare, weapons research, and cybersecurity.

-Dr. Plaks retired from the US Air Force in 2014.
-He was the director for Special Programs and was the principal advisor to the Secretary of the Air Force and Chief of Staff for all aspects of Special Access Program (SAP) governance, budgeting, research, development, acquisition, production, sustainment, security classification, execution and congressional engagement.
+Plaks retired from the U.S. Air Force in 2014.
+He was the USAF director for special programs.
 Prior to that, he commanded the USAF’s largest test squadron.
 He is a graduate of USAF Test Pilot School and has flown more than 40 different types of aircraft.

 You are now leaving the DARPA.mil website that is under the control and

 management of DARPA.
 The appearance of hyperlinks does not constitute